tweag/FawltyDeps/README.md

   - `0`: `WARNING`-level log messages and above are shown.
 This is the default.
   - `1`: `INFO`-level log messages and above are shown.
   - `2`: All log messages (including `DEBUG`) are shown.
+- `custom_mapping_file`: Paths to files containing user-defined mapping.
+  Expected file format is defined in the User-defined mapping [section](#user-defined-mapping).
+- `[tool.fawltydeps.custom_mapping]`: Section in the configuration, under which a custom mapping can be added.
+Expected format is described in the User-defined mapping [section](#user-defined-mapping).

 ### Environment variables